Common alder is an irregularly shaped shrub or slender small tree up to 20 feet tall.

 Fruit develops September–October, about ¾ inch long, oval, shaped like a pinecone, having a cluster of woody bracts each below a nutlet.

 Similar species: Common alder is Missouri's only native alder.
 European alder (Alnus glutinosa) is widely planted in Missouri, but it has only been known to escape cultivation in our state in one locality (in Greene County).
-If you encounter an alder in the wild, it is most likely common alder.
+It has the potential to reproduce on its own and live in natural communities, as it does elsewhere in the United States.
+But in Missouri, if you encounter an alder in the wild, it is most likely our native common alder.
+European alder is usually larger and has relatively wider leaves (usually nearly circular) that are coarsely toothed and sometimes with small lobes.

 Height: to 20 feet.